tttn13/food-atlas/README.md

 ## Technologies

 - Framework for building front end: `React Native`
-- Making API calls from the [YELP API](https://fusion.yelp.com/)
-- Custom hooks to fetch data when components mount
+- Custom hooks to fetch data from the [YELP API](https://fusion.yelp.com/) when components mount
 - Promise based HTTP client for the browser: `axios`
 - Navigating between different screens: `react-navigation` and `react-navigation-stack`
 - Loading environment variables from .env file: `react-native-dotenv`
 - The library for icons: `react-native-vector-icons`
-- MapView component from module `react-native-maps`
+- MapView component using `react-native-maps`
 - Runtime environment for JS: `Node.js `

 ## Key Features